kirilamenski/RDroid/README.md

 ## About

-RDroid is free and open source program written in Java to connect to android devices.
-Provides the ability to display the screen of an android device and remotely control it from a PC via a USB cable.
+RDroid is a free and open source program written in Java to connect to android devices via USB cable.
+Provides the ability to display the screen of android and remotely control it from a PC.
 Uses [MonkeyRunner](https://developer.android.com/studio/test/monkeyrunner/) for remote control and [JavaCV](https://github.com/bytedeco/javacv) to display the android screen.

 ## Usage